1976 Argentine coup d'état

-Prelude to the coup
+Background

-When president Juan Perón died of natural causes on 1 July 1974, he was succeeded by his wife (then vice-president) Isabel Perón, also known as "Isabelita."
+When president Juan Perón died of natural causes on 1 July 1974, he was succeeded by his wife (then vice-president) Isabel Perón, also known as "Isabelita" (Little Isabel).
 Despite her claim as the country's rightful ruler, she rapidly lost political gravitas and power.
 A group of military officials, tasked by Perón to aide the vice-president, took control in an effort to revitalize Argentina's deteriorating political and social climate.
 This shift in governance paved the way for the ensuing coup.

 On 5 February 1975, Operativo Independencia was launched.
 This Vietnam-style intervention aimed to eliminate the guerrillas in the Tucumán jungle, who had maintained strongholds in the area as early as May 1974.
 In October the country was divided into five military zones, with each commander given full autonomy to unleash a carefully planned wave of repression.

 On 18 December, a number of warplanes took off from Morón Air Base and strafed the Casa Rosada in an attempt to overthrow Isabel Perón.
 The rebellion was brought to a halt four days later through arbitration by a chaplain.

 However, the military did succeed in removing the only officer remaining loyal to the government, Air Force commander Héctor Fautario.
 Fautario drew harsh criticism from the Army and Navy owing to his vehement opposition to their repressive plans, and for his refusal to mobilize the Air Force against the guerrillas' strongholds in the north.
 Fautario was Videla's final obstacle in his pursuit of power.

 By January 1976, the guerrilla presence in Tucumán had been reduced to a few platoons.
-Meanwhile the military, supported by the local élite, bided its time before ultimately seizing power.
+Meanwhile, the military, supported by the local élite, bided its time before ultimately seizing power.

 The military regimes in Brazil and Chile were aware of the impending coup in advance, as they were notified by the Argentine Armed Forces before its execution.

 According to political scientist Scott Mainwaring, the years prior to the coup were characterized by public perceptions of chaos and power vacuum.
 There had been extreme radicalization on the left and right, with powerful political actors shifting their support away from democratic political institutions.
 There was political violence: right-wing and left-wing bombings, kidnappings, assassinations, and factory seizures.
 At the same time, the governments of Juan Perón and Isabel Perón failed to resolve prominent economic problems.